SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_250e4095-fa08-4101-bb02-e72f870fcbd1_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Process Memory Dump Using Createdump"

+    Detects the use of createdump.exe in command line to dump the memory of a process.
+This technique is used by attackers for privilege escalation and pivot.

+    - **Effort:** elementary

 ??? abstract "Process Memory Dump Using Rdrleakdiag"

     Detects the use of rdrleakdiag.exe in command line to dump the memory of a process.
 This technique is used by attackers for privilege escalation and pivot.